Why not Volunteer with our Project?

 - Hours towards required diploma hours or BACP accreditation

 If you are qualified or in the last year of a recognised diploma course, please download our application form and return to the Project Coordinator, Deborah Regan, who will arrange an informal meeting.

 Mentoring volunteers are also recruited on a regular basis and are required to attend a thorough in-house training.
 Mentors are given full support in Safe-Guarding, Lone Working, Boundaries and Confidentiality.

-If you are looking for experience in working with mental health or think that you can offer a listening ear to support and encourage a more fulfilling way of life for someone, please download the application form and return it to the Assistant Project Manager, Linda.
+If you are looking for experience in working with mental health or think that you can offer a listening ear to support and encourage a more fulfilling way of life for someone, please download the application form and return it to the Assistant Project Manager, Sarah.

 If client work isn’t for you, maybe you would like to support the Project in becoming a Trustee.